yoonghan/spark_and_hadoop/CONFIG_HADOOP.md

 Last contact: Sun Apr 08 14:29:23 UTC 2018
 ```

-20. You can see the task running in yarn via
+17. You can see the task running in yarn only if history is added
 ```
 mr-jobhistory-daemon.sh --config $HADOOP_CONF_DIR start historyserver
 ```
 Then wait 2 minutes before using browser to query http://192.168.1.38:19888

-SparkConf
-1. mv $SPARK_HOME/conf/spark-defaults.conf.template $SPARK_HOME/conf/spark-defaults.conf
-2. spark.master    yarn